nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Deleting a student

 **Deleting a student while all persons are being shown<br>**
-Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+Prerequisites: List all students using the `list` command.
+Multiple students in the list.

    * Test case: `delete 1`<br>
-      Expected: First contact is deleted from the list.
-Details of the deleted contact shown in the status message.
+      Expected: First student is deleted from the list.
+Details of the deleted student shown in the status message.

    * Test case: `delete 0`<br>
-      Expected: No person is deleted.
+      Expected: No student is deleted.
 Error details shown in the status message.

-2. Deleting a student after filtering list<br>
+**Deleting a student after a find command is executed<br>**
 Prerequisites: Filter students with the command `find t/new`.
 Multiple students in the filtered list.

   * Test case: `delete 1 1`<br>
-    Expected: First contact is removed from the filtered list and the list remains filtered.
+    Expected: The first student is removed from the filtered list and the list remains filtered.
 Details of the deleted contact shown in the status message.

 Incorrect delete commands to try: `delete...`
 1. `delete x` where x is larger than the list size